 Students may use the computer lab located on the 3rd floor of the College of Nursing.
 An access code is required to enter the lab as well as internet access.
-There are also limited computers located in the Student Lounge in the basement of the College or on B-Level at RMC in the Learning Resource Center.
+The access code can be found on the orange "Student Nurse" badge given to students at registration.
+There are also limited computers located in the Student Lounge in the basement of the College or on B-Level in the Student Center for Success.